 Here are the means of transport in Greece in order to travel there and around in the mainland and the Greek islands.
 Transportation is well organized even if some locations in Greece are hard to access.

-You will find bellow information about the means of transportation in Greece: Flights (and airports), ferries, cars, trains, buses and taxis.
+You will find below information about the means of transportation in Greece: Flights (and airports), ferries, cars, trains, buses, and taxis.

-The largest and most popular airport of Greece is the International Airport of Athens El.
+The largest and most popular airport in Greece is the International Airport of Athens El.
 Venizelos.
 However, there are many regional airports in the mainland and the Greek islands.
-Apart from domestic flights, there airports also serve charters directly from abroad.
+Apart from domestic flights, their airports also serve charters directly from abroad.

-The most popular transportation mean to go from Athens to the Greek islands is by ferry.
+The most popular transportation means to go from Athens to the Greek islands is by ferry.
 It is the easiest way even if many flights are available to reach the islands.
 Although Piraeus is the central port of Athens, many ferries also depart from the ports of Rafina and Lavrion.
 The majority of ferries in Greece are modern and offer a convenient trip.
-As for international routes, there are ferries from Italy (Ancona, Bari, Brindisi and Venice) to the western ports of Greece (Patras, Corfu, Igoumenitsa) and from Turkey to Greek islands of Dodecanese and Eastern Aegean.
-Greeka offers the possibility to book yout tickets online.
+As for international routes, there are ferries from Italy (Ancona, Bari, Brindisi, and Venice) to the western ports of Greece (Patras, Corfu, Igoumenitsa) and from Turkey to Greek islands of the Dodecanese and Eastern Aegean.
+Greeka offers the possibility to book your tickets online.

 The most popular train route in Greece is from Athens to Thessaloniki.
 The northern and central Greece is also well-served by the rail network.
 However, trains in Greece are not that popular as suburban KTEL buses, although in most cases the train fare is cheaper than the bus ticket.
 Trains are not the best transportation way as the infrastructures are old and trains are slow.